Stash vs Acorns 2026: Which Micro-Investing App Actually Wins?

 Which app has lower fees — Stash or Acorns?

-They're identical: $3/month base, $9/month premium.
-The difference in value comes down to how you use the features.
-Acorns Premium's human advice access is unique.
-Stash's Stock-Back card can potentially offset fees through rewards.
-Neither is cheaper — but both become reasonably priced once your balance clears $500–$1,000.
+Same fees: $3/month base, $9/month premium.
+The fee value changes depending on how you use them.
+Acorns Premium's human advice is unique.
+Stash's Stock-Back card can sometimes offset fees through rewards.
+Neither is cheaper — but both get reasonable once you're over $500–$1,000 in balance.

 Does Stash or Acorns offer retirement accounts?

-Both do.
-Here's the thing though — Acorns includes IRA access on its $3/month Personal plan, while Stash only unlocks it at $9/month.
-On this specific point, Acorns is the better deal.
+Both have them.
+Here's the catch though — Acorns includes IRA access right at $3/month on Personal.
+Stash makes you wait until the $9/month Growth plan.
+On this one, Acorns is the better deal.

 Are Stash and Acorns safe?

-Yes — both are SEC-registered investment advisors, both offer SIPC protection up to $500,000, and both provide FDIC insurance on their banking products.
-Standard 256-bit encryption and two-factor authentication are in place on both platforms.
-Neither has had a significant security breach.
+Yep — both are SEC-registered investment advisors, both give you SIPC protection up to $500,000, and both have FDIC insurance on their banking products.
+256-bit encryption and two-factor authentication are both standard.
+Neither has had a major security problem.

 What happens if Stash or Acorns shuts down?